kissmetrics/km-support/_posts/2014-09-03-channel-definition.md

 Any people that have a site visit with a direct referrer.
 This will not have an Origin.

-### 7. None
+### 7. Unknown

-If a visit doesn’t any of the above rules, we’ll place them into the None channel.
-If you see traffic organized into None, it may be from data that you imported from a database or CSV upload.
+If a visit doesn’t any of the above rules, we’ll place them into the Unknown channel.
+If you see traffic organized into Unknown, it may be from data that you imported from a database or CSV upload.
 This data usually doesn't contain acquisition/visit data unless you include it in the upload.

 [Google UTM]: https://support.google.com/analytics/answer/1033863?hl=en&ref_topic=1032998
 [Google gclid]: https://support.google.com/analytics/answer/1033981?hl=en